-Sun is a living system of conversations.
+Your organization is a living system of conversations.

-Like any organization, Sun is a set of conversations among people.
+Like any organization, your organization is a set of conversations among people.

-Like any organization, Sun needs to change to meet the needs of a changing market.
+Like any organization, your organization needs to change to meet the needs of a changing market.

-Sun seeks to build on previous successes-but these successes emerged from internal conversations that may no longer be as productive as they once were.
+Your organization seeks to build on previous successes but these successes emerged from internal conversations that may no longer be as productive as they once were.

-For Sun to evolve effectively, it must understand the ways its customers, developers, and competitors are evolving.
+For your organization to evolve effectively, it must understand the ways its customers, developers, and competitors are evolving.
 It can understand this evolution only through its ongoing relationships with customers, developers, and the market.